bernardoVale/python-for-devops/markdown.md

 1. This is not Algorithm 101 - We're not gonna cover all python data types

+--

+1. We won't talk about objects because it's not a priority for this training.

 ---
 class: top, right, fit-image
 layout: false